GAP-LAB-CUHK-SZ/gaustudio/README.md

 - [ ] Release Sugar and GaussianPro training

 # License
 The code is released under the MIT License except the rasterizer.
 We also welcome commercial cooperation to advance the applications of 3DGS and address unresolved issues.
-If you are interested, please feel welcome to contact Chongjie at chongjieye@link.cuhk.edu.cn
+If you are interested, welcome to contact Chongjie at chongjieye@link.cuhk.edu.cn